FlexMeasures/flexmeasures/documentation/features/scheduling.rst

 You can add new storage schedules with the CLI command ``flexmeasures add schedule for-storage``.

-If you model devices which *buffer* energy (e.g. thermal energy storage systems connected to heat pumps), we can use the same flexibility parameters described above for storage devices.
+If you model devices that *buffer* energy (e.g. thermal energy storage systems connected to heat pumps), we can use the same flexibility parameters described above for storage devices.
 However, here are some tips to model a buffer correctly:

    - Describe the thermal energy content in kWh or MWh.